api3dao/vitepress-docs/docs/explore/dao-members/dao-pool.md

 To gain access to a dAPI, a dApp will pay a recurring subscription fee, which may be fixed or customized for the dApp based on a specific use case.
-These prices will be determined by the respective team, and will include a premium if the dApp wants to receive [Service Coverage](../dapis/coverage-policies).
+These prices will be determined by the respective team, and will include a premium if the dApp wants to receive [service coverage](../dapis/coverage-policies).
 The payment can be made in any cryptocurrency, which will be received by the DAO in API3 tokens through a liquidity pool-based decentralized exchange.